FREQUENTLY ASKED QUESTIONS.

 Do you teach children?

-Yes, but any minor must be accompanied by an adult.
+Yes, but any minor must be accompanied by an adult during our session.
 I have a valid Working With Children Check which I can provide on request.

 How many sessions will I need?